 Omega Protein is now the largest U.S. producer of protein-rich meal and oil derived from “marine sources”.
 In other words — menhaden

-It’s a big business in Virginia; has been, going on three generations now.
+It’s a big business in Virginia.
+Has been for going on three generations now.

 The company admits workers spilled some fish at the end of June.